hackclub/puzzlelab/README.md

+> This project is deprecated.
+The up to date version is [sprig](https://www.github.com/hackclub/sprig).

 # Hack Club Puzzle Lab

 The best way to learn is by making things you care about and sharing them with others.